sagemath/trac_to_gh/Issue 9108.md

 Keywords: time-out, doctest, symmetric ideal, symmetric_ideal

 Two doctests/examples in `sage/rings/polynomial/symmetric_ideal.py` tend to time out on older/slower machines (and take a large amount of the overall test time of that module).

+Can you say which one?
+Then I'll either try shorter tests (which might actually be quite instructive, like a principal symmetric ideal whose minimal symmetric Groebner basis is formed by quite many polynomials) or mark the offensive tests as long.

 Issue created by migration from https://trac.sagemath.org/ticket/9108